Kassymkhan919/Synitheia/README.md

 * Error messages appear when user tries to proceed by scrolling down without completing the current stage
 * Message prevents user from selecting a habit-forming period of less than 2 weeks
-* There are 3 branches depending on what type of chekc-in period is chosen: Daily, Weekly or Custom
+* There are 3 branches depending on what type of check-in period is chosen: Daily, Weekly or Custom
 * Unclickable buttons/options are lighter or “greyed out”

 *On the calendar integration screen:*